iondodon/ctxboot/README.md

    - Generates a `ctxboot.go` file with:
      - Import statements for all component packages
      - A `LoadContext` function that registers components
+     - A `RegisterComponent` method for easy component registration

 3. **Component Registration**

    - When `LoadContext` is called, it:
      - Registers each component with its type
      - Skips registration if a component of the same type already exists
+   - Supports both pointer and non-pointer types
+   - Automatically converts non-pointer types to pointers when needed

 4. **Dependency Injection**